Name

 allow_anonymous [ true | false ]

-Boolean value that determines whether clients that connect without providing a username are allowed to connect.
+Global boolean value that determines whether clients that connect without providing a username are allowed to connect.
 If set to false then another means of connection should be created to control authenticated client access.

 Defaults to false, unless no listeners are defined in the configuration file, in which case it set to true, but connections are only allowed from the local machine.